Suicide attack at Russia embassy in Kabul kills 2 diplomats | Law-Order

 - Afghanistan

+A Russian diplomat had emerged from the building to call out the names of candidates for visas when the explosion occurred, the agency said.

-There was no immediate claim of responsibility for the blast, the latest in a series of attacks since the Taliban seized power a year ago, deposing a Western-backed government and capping their 20-year insurgency.
+There was no immediate claim of responsibility for the blast, the latest in a series of bombings and other attacks since the Taliban seized power a year ago, deposing a Western-backed government and capping their 20-year insurgency.

-Kremlin spokesman Dmitry Peskov called the explosion "a terrorist act, absolutely unacceptable."
-He told reporters during his daily press conference call that "now the main thing that needs to be done is to get information from the ground about what happened to our diplomatic representatives."
-Russia's Foreign Minister Sergey Lavrov said the embassy has enhanced its security in the wake of the attack, and that "additional forces of the Taliban authorities," including the Taliban-run intelligence service, were brought in.
-"Let's hope that the organizers of this terrorist act and its perpetrators will be punished," Lavrov said.
+Monday's bombing, however, appeared to the first to target a foreign diplomatic mission in Kabul since the Taliban takeover.

+The campaign of attacks has largely targeted Taliban positions or mosques of minority groups, particularly Shiites.
+They have largely been blamed on the Islamic State group's affiliate in Afghanistan, which opposes the Taliban and harbours a virulent hatred of Shiites, considering them heretics.

 Russian President Vladimir Putin said in late June that Russia is trying to build relations with the Taliban and that Russia wants to see all the ethnic groups in Afghanistan take part in running the country.